 Wisconsin Nursing Home Workers Among First For COVID-19 Vaccine

-Posted by PKSD Law Firm on Nov 19, 2020 in Personal Injury News
+Posted by PKSD Law Firm on November 19, 2020 in Personal Injury

 One of the first COVID-19 vaccines may soon be available in Wisconsin.
 When it becomes available, nursing home caregivers and other frontline workers are slated to be among the first to receive it.
 Officials at the Department of Health Services (DHS) announced that distribution of the vaccine may begin before the end of this year.